 St. Wenceslaus Church Lenten Dinners

-Lenten dinners are every Friday from March 4 through April 8 from 5 to 7:30 p.m. in the cafeteria at St. Wenceslaus Church, 15353 Pacific St.
+Lenten dinners are every Friday through Lent from 5 to 7:30 p.m. in the cafeteria at St. Wenceslaus Church, 15353 Pacific St.

 Entrees: Spaghetti Dinner with Marinara or Beer Cheese Sauce, Baked Fish Dinner, Pizza Slice Dinner, and Mac & Cheese Dinner.
 Sids are salad, coleslaw, tater tots, breadstick and cookies.
 Beverages are available.